Royce Family Professor of Teaching Excellence in Political Science

 Areas of Interest: United States Congress, political history, gender and politics.

-Wendy Schiller is Professor of Political Science, Professor of International and Public Affairs, and Chair of Political Science at Brown University.
+Wendy Schiller is Professor of Political Science, Professor of International and Public Affairs, and Director of the Taubman Center for American Politics and Policy at Brown University.
 She did her undergraduate work in political science at the University of Chicago, served on the staffs of Senator Daniel Patrick Moynihan and Governor Mario Cuomo, and then earned her PhD from the University of Rochester.
 After fellowships at the Brookings Institution and Princeton University, she came to Brown in 1994.
 She teaches popular courses titled The American Presidency, Introduction to the American Political Process, and Congress and Public Policy.

 Among books she has authored or co-authored are Electing the Senate: Indirect Democracy before the Seventeenth Amendment (Princeton University Press), Gateways to Democracy: An Introduction to American Government (Cengage), The Contemporary Congress (Thomson-Wadsworth), and Partners and Rivals: Representation in U.S. Senate Delegations (Princeton University Press).
 She has also published articles in the American Journal of Political Science, Legislative Studies Quarterly, Studies in American Political Development, and the Journal of Politics.